resilience-rangers/resilience-rangers.github.io/badges/renewable-energy.md

 Do the following:

 - a.
 Produce electricity using a solar panel that is at least 100 watts.
-Charge a 12 volt battery and use the energy in the battery to do something useful.
+Charge a battery and use the energy in the battery to do something useful.
 - b.
 Produce electricity using a wind turbine that is at least 100 watts.
-Charge a 12 volt battery and use the energy in the battery to do something useful.
+Charge a battery and use the energy in the battery to do something useful.

 Alternatively, you can do one of the above using hyrdroelectic energy if a suitable source is available to you.